 All of our students wear uniforms, and there is a code of affirmations they have to adhere to every day.
 They also attend a monitoring program, during which they recite these affirmations.
 Sometimes we have sailors and other military personnel come in and do uniform checks, all in the name of holding kids accountable.

 Based on points they earn throughout the day, students are given the ability to shop in our school store.
 Here, they learn basic life skills, like balancing a checkbook or writing a check.
 Our students also have a social rotation, where they focus on subjects like etiquette.
 We teach them things like business language, ethics, STEM, and other important qualities that will be hugely beneficial later in life.
 We’re able to put more focus on these basic life skills due the role of technology in education at Seatack.

-In my role as an Instructional Technology Specialist at Seatack, I’m tasked with bridging the gap not only between technology and teachers, but also teachers and students.
+In my role as an Instructional Technology Specialist at Seatack, I’m tasked with bridging the gap not only between technology and teaching, but also teachers and students.
 Technology is not a replacement for teaching—far from it.
 Instead, I see technology as a way to complement both parties so they can learn from each other.
 The relationship students have with their teachers catalyzes their success when using technology.

 This generation of students was already more tech-savvy than the one that came before it.
 This was a benefit when kids were engaged, but it also worked against us when they weren’t.
 The Chromebooks were an incredible way to create a better learning environment, but they could also lead to a lot of mischief.
 We didn’t want to take away the devices and impair their learning, but we needed something to help us supervise their activity.

 Then, some of the administrators came to me and said they had found a solution called GoGuardian, technology for teaching that might be the answer to all of our problems.
 They asked me to evaluate it since technology was already such a big part of my day.
 I happily agreed.